teamtechify/techifyai-website/documentation/new-plan-1.md

         3. Verify the message appears correctly without the tags.
         4. Verify the `PdfPreview` icon appears next to the message.
         5. Hover over and click the `PdfPreview` icon.
-        6. Verify the `PdfPopup` modal opens smoothly with a blurred background **and no header title**.
+        6. Verify the `PdfPopup` modal opens smoothly with a blurred background.
-        7. Verify the loading indicator appears briefly.
+        7. Verify the loading indicator appears briefly (if the PDF loads quickly) or stays longer for larger files.
-        8. Verify the PDF document renders correctly.
+        8. Verify the PDF document renders correctly within the iframe.
-        9. Test the "Download" button.
+        9. Test the "Download" button – it should initiate a download of the PDF.
-        10. **Test the footer "Close" button – it should close the modal smoothly.**
+        10. Test the "Close" button (X icon) – it should close the modal smoothly.
         11. Test clicking outside the modal (if not prevented) – it should close the modal.
-        12. Test responsiveness.
+        12. Test responsiveness by resizing the browser window or using developer tools to simulate different devices (desktop, tablet, mobile).
+Check modal layout and PDF readability.
-        13. (Optional) Test error state.
+        13. (Optional) Simulate an error by temporarily modifying the `/api/pandadoc` route or providing an invalid `documentId` to check the error state UI in the popup.

 -   [ ] Step 12: Remove Temporary Testing Code **(New Step)**
     -   **Task**: Remove any temporary code, placeholders, or hardcoded values added specifically for testing during development.
 This includes the placeholder document ID logic in `VanishInput.tsx`.